Your ability to keep your eyes on the prize makes all the difference.

 Certain things in life are to be expected, and a traffic jam right before Christmas is one of those things.
-And since it’s to be expected, and not a surprise, a negative reaction just seems, well, silly.
+And since it’s to be expected, not a surprise, a negative reaction just seems, well, silly.

-Instead, my wife and I knew it would be packed, knew we’d be sitting around waiting, so we kept ourselves busy with conversation and laughter.
+My wife and I knew it would be packed, knew we’d be sitting around waiting, so we kept ourselves busy with conversation and laughter.

 Eventually, we got out of the shopping center and decided, since we were in no rush, that we’d take the back roads to leave town instead of hitting the highways which were sure to be jammed.

 We pulled over, loaded the GPS on our phone and took a quick peek at the map.
 Just as I figured, there was a road that seemed to run straight from where we were to where we wanted to go (about an hour drive).